thesofproject/sof-docs/index.rst

 Welcome to the SOF Project (version |version|) documentation.

-For information about the changes and additions for releases, please consult the published :ref:`release_notes` documentation.
+For information about the changes and additions for releases, please consult the published :ref:`release` documentation.

 Source code for the SOF Project is maintained in the `SOF Project GitHub repo`_, and is provided under the BSD 3-clause